What are white-footed mice?

 White-footed mice (also known as wood mice) are a common rodent found in most of Canada and the northeastern United States.
 These mice are named for their white feet which contrast with their dark gray coat.
 They are very small, only 3.5-4 inches long not including the length of the tail, which is often as long as the rest of the mouse’s body.

-White-footed mice are timid and generally avoid humans.
+White-footed mice in New Haven are timid and generally avoid humans.
 In the wild, they are omnivorous, eating seeds as well as insects they’ve found.
 However, in your home, they’ll feast on any leftover food they can find.

 Are white-footed mice dangerous?